Are All Lilies Poisonous To Cats?

 Are All Lilies Poisonous?

-While they might not cause deadly kidney failure, your cat will still require treatment from a veterinarian
+While they might not cause deadly kidney failure, your cat may still require treatment from a veterinarian.

-Take a sample of the lily plant with you, so that the vet can identify what kind of lily your pet has eaten.
+It’s important to take a sample of the lily plant (or whatever it is that your pet has eaten or touched) with you so that the vet can identify what kind of lily your pet has eaten.

 Luckily for dogs, lilies are not so deadly.